bsesethu/Machine_Learning/README.md

 ## Description

 There are three modules present in this repository.
-Two of which are Zaio Live sessions, the other is focused on the development of a model created from the dataset in the 'test_energy_data' and 'train_energy_data' files.
+Two of which are Zaio Live sessions, the other, energy_consumption.py is focused on the development of a model.
+This model is created from the dataset in the 'test_energy_data.csv' and 'train_energy_data.csv' files.

 ## Getting Started